Warriner's English Grammar and Composition: History

 John E. Warriner (c.
 1907–1987) earned a Bachelor's in English in 1930 from the University of Michigan, followed by a Master's from Harvard.
-He then taught at the New Jersey State Teachers College, and later Garden City High School.
+He then taught at New Jersey State Teachers College, and later Garden City High School.

 In 1942 or 1943, Warriner was approached by a publisher's sales representative about revising a grammar book dating from 1898.
 Warriner instead began writing chapters for a new book, which was published by Harcourt Brace as Warriner's Handbook of English, aimed at grades 9 and 10.
 This book was followed by a volume aimed at 11th and 12th graders.
 By 1956, the series had grown to six books, with a seventh added in 1959, spanning grades 6 through 12.

 Warriner retired from teaching in 1962, and spent the following years working at Harcourt's offices a few days a week, and traveling to promote the series.
 He last revised the series in 1981.